MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 2. Open the browser, search for, download, and install the new Microsoft Edge browser if you didn't do this in the previous labs.
 Start the new Edge browser.

-3. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.
+3. In the Edge browser, navigate to the Azure portal at https://portal.azure.com .

-4. In the **Sign in** dialog box, copy and paste in the tenant Email account for the admin username provided by your lab hosting provider and then select **Next**.
+4. In the **Sign in** dialog box, copy, and paste in the tenant Email account for the admin username provided by your lab hosting provider and then select **Next**.

-5. In the **Enter password** dialog box, copy and paste in the admin's tenant password provided by your lab hosting provider and then select **Sign in**.
+5. In the **Enter password** dialog box, copy, and paste in the admin's tenant password provided by your lab hosting provider and then select **Sign in**.

 6. In the Search bar of the Azure portal, type *Subscription*, then select **Subscriptions**.